-mabuhay (exclamation)
+mabuhay (interjection)§

 Philippines

-Tagalog word for: Long live! (used in the Philippines as a greeting or to express good wishes).
+Tagalog word for Long live!
+Used in the Philippines as a greeting or to express good wishes.
 (NOA)

 Used for telling someone that you wish them success.
 (MD)